cozybear-dev/home-network/README.md

+This is an as-code (as far as the API's allow) configuration of a Unifi / OPNsense setup.
+All hardware is Unifi, except the router which also functions as the firewall.
+Modem is from ISP and connected to router in bridge mode.

 Opnsense has a limited API. os-firewall plugin must be installed.

+BitWarden provider config must be changed with your own config before use.

 Always first setup the VLAN's, there are dependency issues that are not enforced you'll otherwise run into.